dialog-semiconductor/BLE_SDK6_examples/DA14531_Simple_beacon_Example/Readme.md

 ## HW and SW configuration

 - **Hardware configuration**
-  - This example runs on the DA14531, DA14585, DA14586 Bluetooth Smart SoC devices.
+  - This example runs on the DA14531, DA14585/586 Bluetooth Smart SoC devices.
-  - The Basic / Pro Development kit is needed for this example with default jumper configuration..
+  - The DA1458x / DA145xx Pro Development kit is needed for this example with default jumper configuration..
   - Connect the USB Development kit to the host computer.
 - **Software configuration**
-  - SmartSnippets Studio v2.0.x.
-  - SDK6.0.1x.
+  - SDK6.0.12 or later
   - **SEGGER’s J-Link** tools should be downloaded and installed.
   - A smartphone with a BLE scanning app (for example **BLE scanner** on Android or **Lightblue** on IOS).
   - A BLE Sniffing tool is also useful; though not mandatory .